Wei Shen Lim

 Wei Shen Lim KBE is a consultant respiratory physician and honorary professor of medicine at Nottingham University Hospitals NHS Trust, England.

+Lim was born in Singapore and attended Anglo-Chinese Junior College before studying at the University of Nottingham Medical School.
+He graduated in 1991 and spent several years with Tan Tock Seng Hospital and Singapore General Hospital before his specialist training as a respiratory consultant at the Nottingham trust.

-Lim graduated from University of Nottingham Medical School in 1991 and has been on the specialist register for General Internal Medicine and Respiratory Medicine since 2002.
+Lim has been on the specialist register for General Internal Medicine and Respiratory Medicine since 2002.
 Since November 2020 or earlier, he has been chairman of the COVID-19 subcommittee of the Joint Committee on Vaccination and Immunisation which provides advice to the UK government.

 In 2021 and in 2022, he received more than £25,001 in research funding from vaccine-maker Pfizer.

+In 2024, Lim was appointed as Honorary Knight Commander of the Order of the British Empire (KBE) for services to the COVID-19 vaccination programme.